 Students are required to earn a minimum of 120 semester credits, at least 40 of which must be in courses numbered 300 or above.
 They must maintain at least a 2.00 grade point average overall, as well as in each major and minor.
 They must also fulfill General Education and SAH College Core requirements.

-The Mathematics Department includes a writing-in-the-major program, which incorporates writing requirements across a student's curriculum rather than identifying specific classes as writing emphasis classes.
+The Department of Mathematics and Statistics includes a writing-in-the-major program, which incorporates writing requirements across a student's curriculum rather than identifying specific classes as writing emphasis classes.
 Students who complete a major in Mathematics simultaneously meet the General Education requirement previously met by taking writing emphasis courses.

 At least 40 credit hours in mathematics, including:

 At least 43 credit hours in mathematics, including:

 At least 45-46 credit hours in mathematics (not including certification requirements), including:

 At least 55 credit hours in mathematics and business, including: